J-Code-Sigma/ollama-fastAPI-rust-chat/README.md

     ```bash
     docker compose up --build
     ```
-    *This will start all three containers.
-On the first run, the `llama-cpp` container will download the Llama 3.2 1B GGUF model (~700MB) to the `./models` directory.*
+    *Note: The first run will take several minutes as it compiles `llama.cpp` natively for your CPU and downloads the Llama 3.2 1B GGUF model (~700MB).*

 3.  **Access the API**:
     The main endpoint is exposed via FastAPI on port `8000`.